 For some military veterans, the psychological effects of combat can remain dormant for years, only to re-emerge when they are facing their own mortality.

-Our physicians, nurses and expert counselors are specially trained and prepared to identify these needs and assist in the healing and resolution process for veterans and their loved ones.
+Our physicians, nurses and expert counselors are specially trained and prepared to identify veterans' end-of-life needs and assist in the healing and resolution process for veterans and their loved ones.

 We train our psychosocial staff to focus on a veteran’s experience, including whether they personally experienced combat.
 In addition, clinical staff receive ongoing training to recognize and address emotional, moral and spiritual pain that can result from combat and affect the dying process.

 Community Hospice & Palliative Care also is a Level Three Partner of We Honor Veterans, a program of the National Hospice & Palliative Care Organization that offers education and resources to hospices that serve veterans.

 As a community-focused and community-supported organization, it’s important to all of us at Community Hospice & Palliative Care to give back to the communities we serve in equal measure to what they provide us.
 We do this by investing significant resources in community-focused programs, as well as outreach and education.
 The goal is to ensure all First Coast families get the care and support they need, regardless of ability to pay.

 Our veterans receive special recognition for their service, including a commemorative pin during a formal presentation.
 If admitted to one of our Centers for Caring, we place the flag of their military branch outside their room.
 The flag is then presented to the veteran's family after his or her death.

 We also invite all veterans to participate in the Veterans History Project, a Library of Congress program that collects, preserves and shares accounts of American war veterans for future generations.